ZakariaHili/JOSM/README.md

 Then you can use the vehicle simulator with http://localhost:port/

-if you have any problem please contact us by zakariahili@gmail.com
+if you have any problem please contact us by zakariahili At gmail.com